coryodaniel/klepto/README.md

     puts "HOLY CRAP!"
   }

+  config.after(:get) do |page|
+    # This is fired after each HTTP GET.
+It receives a Capybara::Node
+  end

   # If you want to do something with each resource, like stick it in AR
   #   go for it here...
   config.after do |resource|